…the World of Kays

 The JISC-funded project aims to create a website and community archive that focuses on the representation of lifestyle and body image in Kays of Worcester’s mail-order catalogues.

-The site includes a blog to which members of the public and specialist commentators are invited to submit articles.
-Here the contributors explore in greater depth issues relating to body image, gender, health and lifestyle.
+The site will also include a blog to which members of the public and specialist commentators are invited to submit articles.
+Here the team will explore in greater depth issues relating to body image, gender, health and lifestyle.

 The Kays Collection